Yash114Bansal/VroomVroom/README.md

 1. Ensure Docker and Docker Compose are installed on your system.
 2. Clone the repository: `git clone https://github.com/Yash114Bansal/VroomVroom/`
-3. Navigate to the project directory: `cd vroom_vroom`
+3. Navigate to the project directory: `cd VroomVroom`
 4. Create a `.env` file in the project root directory with the content mentioned above.
 5. Build and start the containers: `docker-compose up --build`